Zhilin123/Zhilin123.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: NLP at UW/Alexa/Cambridge
+description: Senior Applied Scientist at NVIDIA LLM Alignment

 profile:
   align: right
-  image: prof_pic.png
+  image: prof_pic_new.jpg
   address: Email at wangzhilin123 [at] gmail [dot] com